Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 (PDF).

-This tutorial shows you how to create an API Gateway REST API with Synchronous Express
+In this tutorial, you learn how to create an API Gateway REST API with a synchronous express state machine

-and the API Gateway REST API, with required permissions and an HTTP “ANY” method.
-The Amazon CDK is
+input/output mapping and the API Gateway REST API, with required permissions and an HTTP “ANY”

-an Infrastructure as Code (IAC) framework that lets you define Amazon infrastructure using a
+With Amazon CDK is an Infrastructure as Code (IAC) framework, you define Amazon infrastructure

-full-fledged programming language.
-You write an app in one of the CDK's supported languages,
+using a programming language.
+You define an app in one of the CDK's supported

-Before embarking on this tutorial, set up your Amazon CDK development environment as described
+Before starting this tutorial, set up your Amazon CDK development environment as described in

-Started With the Amazon CDK - Prerequisites, then install the Amazon CDK by
+With the Amazon CDK - Prerequisites, then install the Amazon CDK by issuing:

 npm install -g aws-cdk